 "One published study showed that 92 percent of FAW blowers are contaminated with bacteria, and 58 percent internally generated and emitted germ-sized particles.
 The contamination is significant because high-velocity air blows across the germ colonies.”

 — Dr. Augustine

-Another cause of surgical site contamination is wasted heat, according to Augustine.
+Another cause of surgical site contamination is wasted heat, claims Augustine.
 The Bair Hugger alters the temperature and flow of the air, affecting ventilation and convection.
 The disruption could create turbulence that brings surgical drape bacteria near the patient.